AquaticInformatics/examples/TimeSeries/PublicApis/SdkExamples/PointZilla/Readme.md

 ## Append *something* to a time-zeries

-With only a server and a target time-series, `PointZilla` will used its built-in function generator and append one day's worth of 1-minute values, as a sine wave between 1 and -1, starting at "right now".
+With only a server and a target time-series, `PointZilla` will used its built-in signal generator and append one day's worth of 1-minute values, as a sine wave between 1 and -1, starting at "right now".

 ```cmd
 C:\> PointZilla /Server=myserver Stage.Label@MyLocation